thoth-tech/handbook/docs/company/qaprocesses.md

 # Commit Guidelines

-Thoth Tech follows the same Git commit message format as required by the Doubtfire LMS (source doubtfire-lms&#39;s [contribution.md](https://github.com/doubtfire-lms/doubtfire-deploy/blob/development/CONTRIBUTING.md#commit-message-format)) which this section predominantly mirrors.
+Thoth Tech follows the same Git commit message format as required by the Doubtfire LMS (source doubtfire-lms's [contribution.md](https://github.com/doubtfire-lms/doubtfire-deploy/blob/development/CONTRIBUTING.md#commit-message-format)) which this section predominantly mirrors.
 This format makes for an easier to read and more useful commit history.

 ## Message Format